 In the discourse of design thinking, some of the common phrases are applied creativity, product development, and business impact.
 We also feel the urgency of systematic innovation, creative problem solving, and user-centered innovation.
 Well, comprehending how all these phrases fit together is often a daunting challenge, let alone practicing them in an integrated manner.
 Hence, this write-up on design thinking for innovation attempts brings discipline.
 Instead of challenging creative minds for randomly generating ideas creating business impact out of innovation, it provides a framework for thinking along some strategic dimensions.
 The challenge of designing thinking is not about generating a list of ideas.
-Instead, those ideas matter which focused on extracting value from the market.
+Instead, those ideas matter which focus on extracting value from the market.
 Ideas are like ferrets in the market.
-They need to chases opportunities in meeting customer requirements better than ever before.
+They need to chase opportunities in meeting customer requirements better than ever before.
 And they must do it by outperforming the competition.

 Empathy—offering tools to customers to get jobs done better

 Customers are always after products to get their jobs done better, preferably at decreasing costs.
 They would like to spend fewer resources, and they would also like to involve less to perform their jobs.
 Producers have the challenge of delivering them at a profit.
 But how to meet this conflicting situation?
 In fact, this is the mother of innovation.
 In creating business impact, both for the producers and customers, the focus of design thinking should be to create more value out of fewer resources.
 Hence, design thinking for innovation is not about playing with creativity in producing ideas like popcorn.
 In fact, empathy in design thinking should be for both the customers and producers.

 Business impact out of design thinking for innovation—profitably ferreting out value from the market